Gavin55555555555555/power-outage-predictor/README.md

 From our hypothesis test and exploratory data analysis, there appears to be some underlying differences in causes, location, and time for `minor`, `average`, or `extreme` power outages.
 Is it possible to predict if an outage is `minor`, `average`, or `extreme` from the other columns?
 If we can, then there must be some underlying differences between these outage categories.
 I will create an algorithm to do this.

 I aim to classify outages as either `minor`, `average`, or `extreme`.
 This is muliclass classification.
-The classes are not very unbalanced, so I will use accuracy as the primary metric to grade my model's perfomance, however, I will also look at F1 scores to supplement this.
+I will use accuracy as the primary metric to grade my model's perfomance since the classes are not super unbalanced and accuracy easier to intrepret then other metrics.
+However, I will also use F1 scores as well to grade performance.

 ## Baseline Model
+For the baseline model, I used a Random Forest Classifier.
+I used 7 features:

+ `"UTIL.CONTRI"`: (Continuous) Serves to determine how large the utility sector is.

+ `"MONTH"`: (Ordinal) The rate of power outages changes during the year, especially when weather is extreme, like during hot summers or cold winters.
+This feature escapsulates this.

+ `"TOTAL.CUSTOMERS"`: (Discrete) The total number of customers can describe how wide spanning the power grid is for the given outage, which provides insight on outage severity.

+ `"POPDEN_RURAL"`: (Continuous) From experimenting with different features, rural population seems like a good predictor for outage severity.
+Rural populations far away from the grid may recieve less service from power compaines, leading to longer power outages.

+ `"POPPCT_UC"`: (Continuous) Similar reasons as  `"POPDEN_RURAL"`

+ `"CLIMATE.REGION"` and `"NERC.REGION"`: (Nominal) From our previous tests, outage location appears to be a good way of determining outage severity.

 ## Final Model

+For my final model, I continued to use a Random Forest Classifier.

 <iframe